 However, there are millions of people out there who are not only aware of the impact deforestation is having on the planets’ environment but who are also prepared to make a difference.
 Imagine what a million people could do together in an attempt to bring deforestation to an end?

 More and more people are learning about the issue of deforestation today more than ever before.
+There has been a collective interest in understanding more about the Earth and the ways in which we can make abundant use of the bountiful resources, without damaging the natural environment around us.
+Research can help us learn a lot of things, including the conservation vs preservation debate that is necessary to understand how our actions affect Mother Nature.
 Slowly but surely we are taking little steps towards making a bigger difference and the more people that do this, the bigger the impact we will have on deforestation.

 It’s not only individuals who are focusing much of their attention on rainforest and other environments worldwide, with governments, organisations and societies playing a major role in spreading the word of forest preservation.
 We are now making great strides when it comes to encouraging people to do their bit for forest plantations, though there is still plenty of work left to do.